ngtrimble/k8s/README.md

 05 - Kuberetes Deployed Applications

 06 - Kubernetes Inception where things get weird and Kubernetes is used to manage Kubernetes.
 See also 03.

-## Status

-* 01-proxmox/01-packer is untested and unfinished

-* 01-proxmox/02-terraform/k3s-cluster creates a VM but does not automate installaton of k3s

-* 04-k3s/

-## TODO

-[ ] Figure out why hostname is not being set with cloud-init